 Other Sussex towns bearing martlets include Hove, at the base of the shield and on a border, at left below; Bexhill with six gold martlets on a blue border, centre below and Bognor Regis at right, with three blue martlets in chief.

 The 6 gold martlets on a blue field are used by a great number of organisations in the county.
-The following sample includes, left to right, top row; Sussex County Cricket Club, Sussex County Football Association, Sussex Cyclists’ Association; Sussex Boxing Association; second row, Sussex Archaeological Trust (seen below at Lewes Castle); Sussex Yeomanry; Sussex Archery Association; third row, Sussex County Women’s Bowls Association; Sussex County Table Tennis Association; Sussex County Scouts (old badge); Sussex County Athletics; bottom row, Sussex County Bowling Association; Sussex Association of Local Councils; Sussex Association of Scottish Societies; The Martlet Partnership LLP.
+The following sample includes, left to right, top row; as discussed Sussex County Cricket Club, in its modern realisation; Sussex County Football Association; Sussex Cyclists’ Association; Sussex Boxing Association; second row, Sussex Archaeological Trust (seen below at Lewes Castle); Sussex Yeomanry; BBC Radio Sussex; Sussex Archery Association; third row, Sussex County Women’s Bowls Association; Sussex County Table Tennis Association; Sussex County Scouts (old badge); Sussex County Athletics; second from bottom row, Sussex County Bowling Association; Sussex Association of Local Councils; Sussex Association of Scottish Societies; The Martlet Partnership LLP; bottom row, Sussex County Small Bore Rifle Association and a medal from the Sussex Senior Cup football competition.

 today on the wall of a school in Tunbridge Wells, located on the Kent and Sussex boundary,